synccomputingcode/client_tools/README.md

 <img src="https://user-images.githubusercontent.com/59929718/147901007-81f08b39-1c20-468f-b57c-57dcfe4e46d5.png" width="50%" height="50%">

 3. A new tab should open up with the Spark history server.
 It may take a minute to load.
 Click the download button under the event log column to download the Spark event log.
-Upload this log into the Autotuner.
+Upload this log into the Autotuner in step #2.
 <img src="https://user-images.githubusercontent.com/59929718/147901014-2c111ad3-3a74-4786-971c-880e578c9257.png" width="50%" height="50%">